 - Dress appropriately for the weather.
 It could be cold or damp and you’ll want to avoid slipping and falling, or putting a child at risk for hypothermia.

-- Avoid masks if possible.
-If your child must wear one, make sure it is well-ventilated.
+- If your child wears a mask, make sure it is well-ventilated.

 - Make sure costume fabric, wigs and beards are made of flame-resistant materials.